- Military Life Cycle

 - Sure Start considers a military sponsor’s rank its first priority for enrollment.
 Head Start uses income to determine eligibility.

 - Sure Start does not use a child’s disability status to determine eligibility.
-Head Start reserves at least 10% of slots in each classroom for children with disabilities.
+Head Start reserves at least 10% of their slots in each classroom for children with disabilities.

 - Parent involvement in Sure Start is mandatory.

 - Sure Start staffs two adults for every 18 to 20 students.
 Local or state licensing boards determine Head Start’s staff-to-child ratios.

-- Sure Start staff works with Department of Defense Education Activity special education staff to determine the best placement and services for a child.
+- Sure Start staff works with DODEA Student Services staff to determine the best placement and support services for each child.

-- Sure Start programs follow the Department of Defense Education Activity’s College and Career Ready Standards and adopted curriculum.
-Head Start chooses curriculum at the local level.
+- Sure Start programs follow the DODEA’s College and Career Ready Standards including Sure Start Standards and DODEA adopted curriculum.

-If you think your preschooler may be a good fit for the Sure Start program, contact your local school liaison, your installation’s elementary school or your Military and Family Support Center.
-You can look up contact information at MilitaryINSTALLATIONS.
-Or visit the Department of Defense Education Activity’s Early Learning page to see if your child is eligible to apply for Sure Start.
+If you think your preschooler may be a good fit for the Sure Start program, contact your local school liaison, your installation’s elementary school office or your Military and Family Support Center.
+You can look up installation contact information at MilitaryINSTALLATIONS.
+You can also visit DODEA’s Early Learning page to see if your child is eligible to apply for Sure Start.